All-electron dark matter-electron scattering with random-phase approximation dielectric screening and local field

 \subsection{RPA dielectric function}

-We calculate the longitudinal dielectric function in the random-phase approximation (RPA) using Kohn-Sham (KS) wavefunctions and energies from DFT.
-Crystals are periodic in lattice vectors $\vec{R}$, which corresponds to a microscopic response in reciprocal space that depends on reciprocal lattice vectors $\vec{G}$.
-The RPA dielectric function can be written as~\cite{BohmPines1952,Ehrenreich1959,Adler1962,Wiser1963,Hybertsen1987}
+We calculate the longitudinal dielectric function in the random-phase approximation (RPA) using Kohn-Sham (KS) wave functions and energies from DFT.
+Crystals are periodic in lattice vectors $\mathbf{R}$, which corresponds to a microscopic response in reciprocal space that depends on reciprocal lattice vectors $\mathbf{G}$.
+The RPA dielectric function can be written as~\cite{BohmPines1952,Ehrenreich1959,Adler1962,Wiser1963,Hybertsen1987} \begin{widetext}

-where $\ket{i\vec{k}}$ is the KS wavefunction of band $i$ at wavevector $\vec{k}$ in the first Brillouin zone (1BZ).
-This state has energy $\omega_{i\vec{k}}$ and occupation number $f_{i\vec{k}}$.
-We evaluate eq.~(\ref{eq:RPA}) at temperature $T = 0$~K to simplify the occupation numbers $f_{i\vec{k}}$ to 0 for unoccupied states (conduction bands) or 2 for occupied states (valence bands).
+\end{widetext} where $\ket{i\mathbf{k}}$ is the KS wave function of band $i$ at wave vector $\mathbf{k}$ in the first Brillouin zone (1BZ).
+This state has energy $\omega_{i\mathbf{k}}$ and occupation number $f_{i\mathbf{k}}$.
+We evaluate Eq.~(\ref{eq:RPA}) at temperature $T = 0$~K to simplify the occupation numbers $f_{i\mathbf{k}}$ to 0 for unoccupied states (conduction bands) or 2 for occupied states (valence bands).
 This is a good approximation for semiconductor detectors used in direct-detection experiments, which are held at low temperatures.

-The energy denominator of eq.~(\ref{eq:RPA}) can be divided into a real and imaginary part,
+The energy denominator of Eq.~(\ref{eq:RPA}) can be divided into a real and imaginary part,